Growing Up with Mother Nature on Clayoquot Sound, Vancouver Island

 Artie Ahier, owner of Sobo restaurant in Tofino, considers himself a link in the area’s larger community.

 “We have the glamorous end of things, but for us to look good, the salmon fishermen getting up at 4:30 in the morning on a crummy, wet day have got to be passionate about what they do,’’ he said.

 “It’s a small world here on the island, on the edge of the rain forest, and we try to help each other out,’’ Ahier continued.
 “I can go to any of the other restaurants in town and say, I’m out of this or that, and they’ll provide it, and they know I’ll do the same.’’

-Another day, pulling into the 12-acre Tofino Botanical Gardens, we were struck by gigantic-leafed, prehistoric-looking plants called gunnera, found all over the area.
+Another day, pulling into the 12-acre Tofino Botanical Gardens which are home to some of the most beautiful nature on Vancouver Island, we were struck by gigantic-leafed, prehistoric-looking plants called gunnera, found all over the area.
 Beginning our self-guided tour, we wandered through the kitchen and herb gardens.

 “One of our mantras is that a garden is a good place to learn how to take what we need from nature without diminishing it,’’ said George Patterson, garden director.

 At the cusp of the Old Growth Boardwalk, we studied a “nurse log,’’ a miniature universe of plants and insects that transforms the dead wood into new growth.
 Indeed, throughout one of the few remaining virgin forests on the Tofino Peninsula, we saw huge towering trees rising from these life-giving stumps.